Erri De Luca: Biography

 Again, with "The Nightshift Belongs to the Stars," he was a screenwriter and actor directed by Edoardo Ponti and produced by OH!PEN.
 The short film was on the shortlist for the 2013 Academy Awards and won the 2013 Tribeca Film Festival award.
 In the same year, Erri De Luca began writing the story for the documentary film, "Trees that Walk."
 In 2014, he wrote and interpreted "A Musical Imprinting," a musical biography about his life.
 OH!PEN produced both documentaries.

 In 2018, he co-produced the movie "Happy Times", directed by Michael Mayer.

 In 2024, he wrote and interpreted the short movie "The Experimental Age," produced by Soul Film Production and OH!PEN.

 “What does this age resemble?”
 De Luca wonders.
 “It resembles climbing up a mountain forest.
 In the dense conifers, little light enters; I only see what is close around me, but higher up, they thin out, clearings open, there is more light.
 In this age, at the top of the forest, I see far, glimpses of the future, not mine, the one without me."

 A significant portion of his writing has been adapted into theater plays.

-De Luca is a passionate mountain climber.
+De Luca is a mountain climber.
 A reclusive character, he currently lives in the countryside of Rome.

 In 2011, he created the Fondazione Erri De Luca with Paola Porrini Bisson.
 The Foundation is a non-profit organization dedicated to cultural and social initiatives.
 Inspired by Erri De Luca's literary and humanitarian vision, it promotes literature, human rights, and solidarity through publications, events, and community engagement.

 De Luca maintains a daily practice of reading passages from the Hebrew Bible each morning.
 Despite his non-religious stance, he finds personal and intellectual enrichment in this practice.

 De Luca’s civic engagement is inseparable from his writing.
 Over the years, he has participated in volunteer missions and, more recently, personally delivered humanitarian aid to Ukraine, continuing his lifelong commitment to solidarity and social responsibility.